 Callioscott tested his theories through the creation of workshops that allowed adults and children to explore soundscapes that he created through layering sine waves in the octatonic scale to encourage experimentation in timbre, overtone-phasing and bitonal composition.
-As well as a collaging of physical objects hit, strummed or thrown around the room during these playful research sessions; one session in 1972 lasted nearly 12 hours.
+As well as a collaging of physical objects hit, strummed or thrown around the room during these playful research sessions (one session in 1972 lasted nearly 12 hours).

-The aim of the project is to re-enact one of these workshops and make a video and sound recording of the ensuing noisescape that will ensue.
-This recording will involve inviting selected artist adults and their children to help testing out the ‘Audible Transitional Object’ Playscripts that Calloiscott has written.
+The aim of the project is to re-enact one of these workshops and make a video and sound recording of the ensuing noisescape.
+The recording will involve inviting selected artists, adults and their children to help testing out the ‘Audible Transitional Object’ Playscripts that Callioscott has written.
 After this recording has been made, the artists will invite the public to a screening of the recording and a short live version of one of his playscripts.

 This project is initiated by the visual artist, pedagogue and recent graduate from MKH Francis Patrick Brady and Malmö based musician and composer John B McKenna.
 The duo has enlisted the help of many friends’ children of different ages to re-enact the ATO workshops and bring Callioscott back into the public eye.
-This collaboration is a mixture between practice and research or, as Callioscott would have it, reality and fantasy.
+This collaboration is a mixture between practice and research or, as Callioscott would have formulated it, reality and fantasy.

-More about Francis Patric Brady.
+More about Francis Patrick Brady.